egesualp/lmu-mlops-ss25/reports/README.md

 <br>
 **Vertex AI** handles our model training infrastructure through custom jobs defined in `vertex_config.yaml` and `vertex_sweep_config.yaml`, enabling scalable distributed training and hyperparameter optimization sweeps on Google's managed ML platform. <br>
 <br>
-**Cloud Run** provides serverless deployment for our FastAPI-based sentiment analysis API and monitoring service, with auto-scaling capabilities and integrated Prometheus monitoring through sidecar containers as configured in `cloudrun_monitoring.yaml`. <br>
+**Cloud Run** provides serverless deployment for our FastAPI-based sentiment analysis API and monitoring service, with auto-scaling capabilities and integrated Prometheus monitoring through sidecar containers as configured in `cloudrun_monitoring.yaml`.
+We have also deployed our frontend using Cloud Run. <br>
 <br>
 **Cloud Build** orchestrates our CI/CD pipeline with multiple build configurations (`build_api_docker_image.yaml`, `build_docker_images.yaml`, `build_monitoring_docker_image.yaml`) that automatically build and deploy our services when code changes are pushed to the main branch. <br>
 '